 - Uncover one by one the world-famous Loire Valley Castles.

 - Take advantage of the many cycling routes along the Loire and explore the river by bike.
+Here’s a bikepacking guide to make it easier!

 - Don’t forget to pay a visit to the historical Bourges and Chartres cathedrals and the towns of Chinon, Anjou, Blois, and Tours.